 About

 I am Rus.
 Artist.
 System Builder.
 Visual Critic.
-Reluctant False Engineer.
+Reluctant Engineer.

 This is not a tool.
 It’s a logic space: Recursive.
 Symbolic.
 Self-contained.
 A closed vocabulary built to pressure the limits of seeing.

-I built a system that critiques images not by how they look, but by how they fail under questioning.
+A system that critiques images not by how they look, but by how they fail under artistic questioning.
 It doesn’t optimize.
 It doesn’t enhance.
 It critiques, interrogates.
 It helps build prompts and new/altered images off of a base thought or image.
 It can combine, mix and provoke - or completely fail.

-These logic things I built are epistemic prototypes: hand-authored frameworks exploring forms of visual reasoning that dominant systems haven’t even named.
+These logic things I build are epistemic prototypes: hand-authored frameworks exploring forms of visual reasoning that dominant systems haven’t even named.

 These are recursive critical objects: not plug-ins, but mechanisms for symbolic fracture: testing what AI-generated images conceal when coherence replaces consequence.